wamoyo/webrtc-cafe/README.md

 ### Establishing a connection within a Local Area Network

-### Adding signaling to get WebRTC working across the Internet
+### Adding signalling to get WebRTC working across the Internet